liamfogarty10/aliendefense/README.md

 ## Getting Started

+Play the game online: https://liamfogarty10.github.io/aliendefense/

-Open the game files in your browser and start playing immediately.
+Or open the game files in your browser locally.

 Have fun defending the galaxy! 🚀👾